team-moeller/better-access-charts/README.md

 3. Run the database
 4. Push the button: "Create Chart"

-## How to integrate in your own database?
+## How to integrate into your own database?
 **1. Import of the class module**

 First, the class module cls_Better_Access_Chart must be imported from the demo database into your Access database.